-When the mkdsklsnode command is run during the deployment process it will use the information in the statelite tables to make modifications to the osimage SPOT resource to prepare for the statelite setup.
-When the node boot process begins an xCAT setup script is run to do the required statelite setup on the node.
+When the mknimimage and mkdsklsnode commands are run during the deployment process they will use the information in the statelite tables to make modifications to the osimage SPOT resource to prepare for the statelite setup.
+When the node boot process begins an xCAT setup script is run to do the required statelite setup.